 We’ll discuss the DreamCloud Mattress’s construction, sizing, pricing, performance, policies, and more to help you decide if the bed is right for you.

 The DreamCloud is a hybrid model, combining memory foam, conventional foam, and springs.

-A built-in pillow top cushions the surface of the mattress.
+A cover with polyfoam quilted into it cushions the surface of the mattress.
 This layer uses a cashmere blend cover that gives the topper a softer feel while allowing airflow.
-The first layer of the mattress consists of memory foam quilted into the cover.
-Next, a layer of gel-infused memory foam is engineered to relieve pressure points while cooling the surface of the mattress.
+Next, a layer of gel-infused memory foam is engineered to relieve pressure points while not trapping a ton of body heat.